 Deferred compensation was intended by congress to be a retirement plan as opposed to a short-term savings plan.
-Hence, your funds may not be withdrawn until you have separated service from your employer unless approved for an emergency withdrawal or you are eligible to secure a loan on part of your balance.
+Hence, your funds may not be withdrawn until you have separated service from your employer, suffered a qualified emergency, reached age 59 1/2 or you are eligible to secure a loan on part of your balance.

 Am I eligible to participate?

 Any permanent County/ARC employee or elected official may participate in a deferred compensation plan.
 Enrollment takes place provided that an agreement to defer compensation not yet earned is completed and turned in to payroll prior to the first day of the coverage month.
 This means that when opening a new account, your first paycheck deduction/deferred comp contribution will occur the calendar month following submission of your enrollment form/application.

 How do I get enrolled in Deferred Compensation?

 You simply contact your provider of choice.
 You have four providers to choose from.
 You can ask your coworkers if they have a recommendation and you can consult the Deferred Compensation Provider Comparison document for assistance.

 How much can I contribute to my 457 accounts each year?